 Let’s see how the technologies score in these areas

-It is easy to learn for a new programmer as most of the language is created by referencing the common English language making it much easier for developers to create powerful application code with minimal effort.
+It is easy to learn for a new programmer as most of the server-side scripting language is created by referencing the common English language making it much easier for developers to create powerful application code with minimal effort.
 PHP on the other hand was not created with such a relatively easy learning curve.

 However, if they have good experience, PHP shouldn’t be much difficult for them as well.
 To conclude, we can say that Python does have a small edge over PHP in this space.

-Backend applications must handle a large number of functionalities and complex modular business logic to enable continuous service through front end apps sourcing insights from them.
+Backend applications must handle a large number of functionalities and complex modular business logic to enable continuous service through front-end apps sourcing insights from them.

 If you were to observe trends in app development, almost every business is starting to integrate AI and machine learning into their consumer apps to help improve customer experience through better understanding of their behavior.
 Python offers solid and reliable libraries exclusively for machine learning such as TensorFlow, Theano, Scikit-Learn, Keras and much more.